-For a 16th century comedia dell'arte acting troupe, is it life, love, ambition or art?
+For a sixteenth-century comedia dell'arte acting troupe, is it life, love, ambition or art?

 The Glorious Ones, based on the novel by noted author Francine Prose, was hailed by The New York Times as "a valentine to the actor's life – joyfully naughty, with buoyant music by Stephen Flaherty and a bawdy book by Lynn Ahrens."